wknapik/lastcwd/README.md

 It works correctly with tmux, but not screen.

-The main purpose of this tool is to allow the user to open a new terminal with the working directory set to the one they were already working in.
+The main purpose of this tool is to allow the user to open a new terminal with the working directory set to the one they were already working in, using a key binding, but it could also be used with file managers, media players, etc.

 # Dependencies ?